 Users must read and understand the product label and safety data sheet (SDS) for each system component.
 All users should acquaint themselves with this information prior to working with the products and follow the precautionary statements.
 SDSs can be obtained by contacting your local GCP representative or office, by calling GCP toll free at 1-866-333-3SBM (3726) and in some cases from our web site at gcpat.com.

-- All BITUTHENE® Membranes should be stored upright
+- All BITUTHENE® membranes can be stored horizontally inside the box

 - Observe one-year shelf life and use on a first in, first out basis.

 - Store in dry conditions between 40°F (4.5°C) - 90°F (32°C).

 - Store off ground, under tarps, or otherwise protected from rain and ground moisture.

 - See Technical Letter #TL-0030 Shelf Life/Storage and Handling of GCP Waterproofing.

 Technical Support, Details and Technical Letters

 The most up to date detail drawings and technical letters are available at gcpat.com.
 For complete application instructions, please refer to the current GCP Applied Technologies Contractor Handbook and Literature on (www.gcpat.com).
 Documents in hardcopy as well as information found on websites other than www.gcpat.com may be out of date or in error.
 Before using this product, it is important that information be confirmed by accessing www.gcpat.com and reviewing the most recent product information, including without limitation product data sheets and contractor manuals, technical bulletins, detail drawings and detailing recommendations.
 Please review all materials prior to installation of BITUTHENE® 3000 membrane.
 For technical assistance with detailing and problem solving please call toll-free at (866) 333-3SBM (3726).